oxinabox/oxinabox.github.io/_posts/2020-04-13-Julia-Antipatterns.md

 ---
-Thanks to many people in the Julia community for feedback on this post, especially Mateusz Baran, and Tom Kwong.
+Thanks to many people in the Julia community for feedback on this post, especially Mateusz Baran, Felix Cremer, Mathieu Besançon and Tom Kwong.